Almarranz/GNS/README.md

 >> At the prevous version the brigthest and faintestb stats were de-selected.
 I comment those lines couse it was a bug.
 Easy to fix though.
 But I dont think de-seleting those stats will make much difference.
 * ### 13.2  aa_alignquadrants.pro
 >To be run once for chip(if you are sure that works, activite the *for* loop at the beginig in order to worl onthe four chips in one go)
->>Note: Im using aa_alignquadrants.pro here instead of the regular version, cause it doesnt work with thw GRAAL data.
+>>Note: Im using aa_alignquadrants.pro here instead of alingquadrants.pro, cause it doesnt work with thw GRAAL data.
 It moves the images out of the canvas when aplying the alignment
 ___
 14. mosaic.pro
 15. aligframes.pro.(some chnges).
-I changed the size of the cropping areas to extrac aligned frames of the big  cambas.
+I changed the size of the cropping areas to extrac aligned frames of the big  cambas. and correceted something
-(Rainer have changed this one considerably)

 16. subcubes.pro.
-The cube are 2700x2700 and the subcube are 900x900 (insted of 600x600).
+The cubes in field 6 are 1350X1350
+17. findstars_holo.pro
+18. runholo.pro